Client: Federal Aviation Administration

 - Sampling and analysis

-Brice performed a remedial investigation and limited debris removal from 10 areas of concern at the Radio Range Facility on Chirikof Island, Alaska.
-The project objectives were to identify any contaminated infrastructure or with the potential to contaminate the environment with hydrocarbons, polychlorinated biphenyls (PCBs), metals, or asbestos-containing materials (ACM); any associated safety hazard that may require management under the Resource Conservation and Recovery Act (RCRA); and determine the magnitude and extent of soil and water contamination.
+Brice performed a two-phase project at 10 areas of concern (AOC) at the Radio Range Facility on Chirikof Island, Alaska.
+Phase 1 objectives were to identify any contaminated infrastructure or with the potential to contaminate the environment with hydrocarbons, polychlorinated biphenyls (PCBs), metals, or asbestos-containing materials (ACM); any associated safety hazard; and to determine the magnitude and extent of soil and water contamination.
+Phase 2 objectives were to restore the former Radio Range Facility to conditions that are protective of human health and the environment, achieve a Cleanup Complete Determination from the Alaska Department of Environmental Conservation by removing and properly disposing of petroleum- and lead-contaminated soil, and assess groundwater conditions in each AOC.